resque/resque-scheduler/README.md

 *>= 2.0.1 only.
 Prior to 2.0.1, it is not recommended to run multiple resque-scheduler processes and will result in duplicate jobs.*

-You may want to have resque-scheduler running on multiple machines for redudancy.
+You may want to have resque-scheduler running on multiple machines for redundancy.
 Electing a master and failover is built in and default.
 Simply run resque-scheduler on as many machine as you want pointing to the same redis instance and schedule.
 The scheduler processes will use redis to elect a master process and detect failover when the master dies.
 Precautions are